okisoftware/okic-payment-gateway/README.md

 ### Introduction
 OKIC payment integration allows merchants to use OKIC as a payment currency.
-It supports a seamless payment experience on your platform while protecting your application from payment frauds and complexity related to various regulations.
+It supports a seamless payment experience on your platform while protecting your application from payment fraud and complexity related to various regulations.

 ### Staging and Production Environment
 OKIC staging and production environments are separate.